holoviz/panel/doc/tutorials/basic/build_monitoring_dashboard.md

 ::::

-Finally, we construct the dashboard using the [`FastListTemplate`](../../reference/templates/FastListTemplate.ipynb), arranging the indicators in a [`FlexBox`](../../reference/layouts/FlexBox.ipynb) layout.
+Finally, we construct the dashboard using the [`FastListTemplate`](../../reference/templates/FastListTemplate.ipynb).
 We set the accent color, theme, and enable automatic refreshing every 2 seconds.

 :::{note}
 In the example, we use a `meta_refresh` rate of 2 for illustration purposes.
 For real use cases, we recommend `meta_refresh` rates of 15 or above.
-For lower refresh rates we would be using a *Periodic Callback* or *generator* function in combination with a `meta_refresh` rate of 900 or above.
+For lower refresh rates we would be using a [*Periodic Callback*](../../how_to/callbacks/periodic.md) or [*generators*](../../how_to/interactivity/bind_generators.md) in combination with a `meta_refresh` rate of 900 or above.
 :::

 ## Serve the App